moritzm99/hot-spot-analysis-cm/README.md

 **NOTE:** Since plot and data output names are generated based on the provided input data, running the notebook multiple times with different metadata selections **does not** overwrite existing files.

-Find a style file for GETIS-ORD G* GPKG plotting for example in QGIS in this repository.
+Find the style file 'hot_cold_spot_style_qgis.qml' for GETIS-ORD G* GPKG plotting (e.g in QGIS) in this repository.

-Find a temporal comparison between winter 23/24 and summer 24 of *sea surface temperature* over the whole *Agean Sea* produced with `NOTEBOOKNAME` in the `output` folder of this repository.
+Find a temporal comparison between winter 23/24 and summer 24 of *sea surface temperature* over the whole *Agean Sea* produced with `hot_cold_spot_analysis.ipynb` in the `output` folder of this repository.

 ## Relevant References